Shaun McDowell

-Shaun McDowell (born 1981, Sussex) is a British painter and curator working in the Sabine Hills region of Lazio, Italy.
+Shaun McDowell (born 1981, Sussex) is a British painter and curator working in Lazio, Italy.

 Known for making colourful abstract paintings, he has occasionally displayed sculpture.
 His work has been compared to Willem de Kooning, Frank Auerbach and Cy Twombly in terms of its gesture, colouration and visceral quality.

 Career

 A founding member of Lyndhurst Way, McDowell first gained recognition as proponent of the emerging art scene in Peckham and has been represented by Hannah Barry London since 2008.

 In 2007 and 2008 McDowell displayed large sculpture for the first two years of what has become a major annual sculpture show in London - 'Bold Tendencies'.
 In 2009 McDowell showed painting in the "Peckham Pavilion" during Venice Biennale.

+In April 2011 McDowell opened his solo show New Paintings at the Hannah Barry Gallery in Peckham, South London.
 In 2017 McDowell showed a large series of works for a solo exhibition 'Islands of Ours' at Titanic Belfast Museum, Northern Ireland.

 As a curator McDowell has invited young artists to show alongside older established ones including - Howard Hodgkin, Robert Crumb, Varda Caivano, Rose Wylie, (E-E) Evgenij Kozlov, Pavel Pepperstein, Lara Viana and Raoul De Keyser.